yyx990803/pod/README.md

     startall                Start all apps not already running stopall                 Stop all apps
     restartall              Restart all running apps
-    cleanlogs <app>         Clean up logs for an app edit <app>              Edit the app's post-receive hook config                  Edit config file
+    edit <app>              Edit the app's post-receive hook config                  Edit config file
     help                    You are reading it right now